Become an Orientation Leader

 - Create an inclusive and welcoming community for all new students.

-- Answer fundamental questions about UC Berkeley.
+- Respond to fundamental questions about UC Berkeley.